agentlanguages.dev

 Programming languages designed for AI agents to write.

 A live catalogue of an emerging field.
-21 projects, three camps, and a foundational argument about what the problem even is.
+38 projects, three camps, and a foundational argument about how to frame the problem itself.

-Originally catalogued in a blog post “Three camps alike in dignity” for Negroni Venture Studios.
+Originally catalogued in a post “Three camps alike in dignity” written for the Negroni Venture Studios blog.

 § 01 · the taxonomy